Dynamic-Capital/Dynamic-Capital/docs/tonkeeper-deep-linking.md

 - **Testing:** Validate links on both iOS and Android Tonkeeper builds to catch schema or encoding differences.

+## Optimizing Back-to-Back Flows

+Many user journeys require two or more wallet interactions in quick succession —for example, moving TON into a pool and immediately staking the LP tokens.
+Use deep links to streamline these back-to-back steps without forcing users to hunt for the next action manually.

+- **Stage flows in-product:** Present the next deep link contextually (e.g., a button that appears after a transfer succeeds) so users can continue the flow with a single tap.
+- **Precompute variants:** Generate both `tonkeeper://` and HTTPS versions of the follow-up link ahead of time.
+This avoids conditional rendering delays and gives you a quick fallback if the first scheme fails.
+- **Cache shared parameters:** When multiple steps share the same address, amount, or memo, reuse the values to ensure continuity and to reduce copy/paste mistakes.
+- **Confirm state between steps:** Listen for Tonkeeper's result callbacks (if available in your integration surface) or require a user acknowledgment before triggering the next link.
+This keeps chained actions from firing while a prior transaction is still pending.
+- **Educate on timing:** Communicate any sequencing expectations—such as waiting for a transaction to finalize before the next deep link—to prevent users from landing on error states.

 ## Example Workflows

 - **Quick payments:** Embed `{PREFIX}transfer/...` links in invoices or chatbots